other-kat/otherkat-site/collections/_scores/whatexistsafter.md

 The piece looks to amplify the awkward endings, the abruptness with which something becomes nothing.
 The stumbles and applause, the click of the stop button.
 The decision that enough has been recorded, that its time for something new.

-Performers should be distributed amongst the audience to encourage participation.
-Spread the word.
+Performers should be distributed amongst the audience to encourage participation. <b>Spread the word.</b>

 If you do not have a sound ready (or in mind) you can either: